bemoje/bemoje-util/README.md

 ### isArray

-Determine wheter the argument is an array
+Determine wheter a given value is an array

 #### Parameters